 Heating & Cooling System

 Long ago, in the days of yore, there lived a Simmer named Raynuss who created amazing and realistic custom content for the Sims 2.
 One of my favorite creations is the Home Comfort System.
-This content used to be hosted on Sim Pearls, but since it’s almost impossible to register there now, I’ve uploaded it to my Mega account.
-You can get the add-ons at this SFS link.
+This content used to be hosted on Sim Pearls, but since it’s almost impossible to register there now, I’ve uploaded it to my Mega account (includes all add-ons).
+Alternately, you can download it from my Mediavine or Sim File Share accounts.

 - Water Heater